Indicator: Population exposure to particulate matter (PM2.5)

 Particulate matter is mainly the result of human activities (e.g. combustion processes), but is also released by mechanical processes (e.g. the abrasion of tires and brakes).
 Part of the particulate matter is produced in the atmosphere by chemical reactions of other pollutants (such as nitrogen oxides and ammonia) and is therefore referred to as "secondary" particulate matter.

 The indicator focuses on the particulate matter exposure levels from rural and urban background areas, but does not consider areas with increased particulate matter concentrations such as roads with high traffic volumes or areas that are close to large industrial plants.
-It can therefore be assumed that the approach used here underestimates the overall exposure level of the German population.
+It can therefore be assumed that the approach used here slightly underestimates the overall exposure levels of the German population.

 Assessing the development

 During the entire period under consideration, almost the entire population of Germany was exposed to particulate matter concentrations above the current WHO guideline value for the PM2.5 fraction.
 This is 5 µg/m³ as an annual mean.
 The number of people affected in Germany increased slightly from 81.7 million to 83.2 million in the comparison between 2010 and 2021.
 However, this is due to the increase in the total population over this period.
+At the same time, the proportion of the population with PM2.5 exposure above the WHO interim target 4 (10 µg/m³ annual average) fell from 81.7 million in 2010 to 23.5 million in 2021 (corresponding to approx. 28.2 % of the population).
+This proves that measures to reduce emissions in recent years have already led to a significant reduction in particulate matter pollution in Germany.

 Methodology